Cannabis Trichomes – The Crystal Engine of Flower

 The stars of the show, capitate-stalked trichomes are the large, frosty glands that give premium cannabis its crystal-coated appearance.
 These contain the highest concentration of cannabinoids and terpenes, making them the primary source of potency, flavor, and the rich sensory experience that defines top-shelf flower.

-When you hear “frosty nugs,” people are talking about these.
+When you hear “frosty nugs,” people are talking about these babies.

 Together, these trichome types represent a progression — from early, low-output resin glands to fully developed cannabinoid and terpene powerhouses — with capitate-stalked trichomes doing the heavy lifting when it comes to flavor, aroma, and effect.